ianchanning/neural-network-js/tutorial/slides.tex.md

 (demo?)

-# I want to train using all examples
+# Train using all examples

 `reduce` the examples down into a single set of trained weights